openstack/openstack-manuals/doc/common/glossary.rst

    changes since

-      A Compute API parameter that downloads changes to the requested item since your last request, instead of downloading a new, fresh set of data and comparing it against the old data.
+      A Compute API parameter that allows downloading changes to the requested item since your last request, instead of downloading a new, fresh set of data and comparing it against the old data.